Ema3901/Ema3901/README.md

 🌟 Main languages: Python
 💖 In a lovely relationship with my girlfrind
 🎵 Love metal, lofi, jazz and soft music
+🎂 My birthday is on March 1st
+💿 I love NewJeans and Hatsune Miku
+💬 I can talk Spanish english and a little bit of japanese
 ```
 <hr>